jalvesaq/vimcmdline/README.md

 If running in either a Neovim built-in terminal or an external terminal, the plugin runs one instance of the REPL application for each file type.
-If running in a tmux pane, it runs one REPL application for Vim instance.
+If running in a tmux or zellij pane, it runs one REPL application for Vim instance.

 Support for running the interpreter in Vim's built-in terminal was not implemented.